RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: The FunIMP Language

 \section{The FunIMP Language}

-We begin with the definition of \FunImp{}, a core imperative language with function calls ($x := f(\overline{a})$) and unbounded nondeterministic variable assignment ($x := \textsf{havoc}$)~\cite{EWD:UnboundedNonDet}.
-The syntax of \FunImp{} is presented in \autoref{fig:Syntax}.
+We begin with the definition of \FunImp{}, a core imperative language with function calls $x := f(\overline{a})$ and nondeterministic variable assignment $x := \textsf{havoc}$.
+The full syntax of \FunImp{} is presented in \autoref{fig:Syntax}.
 The calculus is parameterized over disjoint sets of identifiers for program variables $\mathcal{V}$ and function names $\mathcal{N}$.
-Functions have a fixed arity and return a single value.\footnote{\orhle{}, the verification tool presented in \autoref{sec:Verification}, relaxes this latter restriction, allowing functions to return multiple values} Program states in \FunImp{} are mappings from variables to integers.
-Concrete function definitions consist of a sequence of statements followed by an expression that computes the result of the function.
-For brevity, we denote sequences of arguments $x_1, \ldots, x_n$ as $\overline{x}$.
+Functions have a fixed arity.
+Function definitions consist of a sequence of statements followed by an expression that computes the result of the function.
+For brevity, we denote sequences $x_1, \ldots, x_n$ as $\overline{x}$.
+For ease of presentation, we treat functions as returning a single value, although it is straightforward to extend \FunImp{} to allow for multiple return values: $(x, y, \ldots) := f(\overline{a})$.
+Our verification tool, ORHLE (see \autoref{sec:Evaluation}), uses such an extension to model functions which mutate their arguments.

 The semantics of \FunImp{} programs are defined via a standard big-step evaluation relation from initial to final program states.
-The evaluation rules are parameterized over an \emph{implementation context}, a mapping $I \in \mathcal{N} \rightarrow \mathit{FD}$ from function names to their definitions.
-This context is used to evaluate function calls:
+States are mappings from variables to integers, and are usually notated as $\sigma$.
+We write $[x \mapsto a]\sigma$ to refer to state $\sigma$ updated with a mapping from $x$ to $a$.
+The evaluation rules are parameterized over an \emph{implementation context}, a mapping $I \in \mathcal{N} \rightarrow \mathit{FD}$ from function names to their definitions, which is used to evaluate function calls:

-We use $\Downarrow$ for the evaluation relation of expressions and commands; the desired meaning should be clear from context.
-The other evaluation rules for \FunImp{} are standard and can be found in \autoref{sec:FunImpSemantics}.
+We use $\Downarrow$ for the evaluation relation of both expressions and statements; $\sigma, e \Downarrow \sigma'$ holds when executing $e$ on state $\sigma$ can result in state $\sigma'$.
+Since programs may be nondeterministic, there may be multiple final states related to a single initial state for a given program.
 Note that $\textsf{havoc}$ is the only source of nondeterminism when evaluating a \FunImp{} program.
+The remaining evaluation rules for \FunImp{} are standard and can be found in \apref{sec:FunImpSemantics}.